 4. Does the site have GSC or analytics installed?

 I am sure there are more but you get the jist.

 Now, all of the above is still fakeable.
 But just imagine creating, even a modest PBN of say 100 domains.
 Each one with a different address, phone number.
 All uniquely hand coded.
 All have Google search console (from differing IP addresses).
 All with good readable, genuinely interesting, content that actually pull in traffic.
 All on their own, completely unique IP address that has to come from a trustworthy host.
 What a monumental nightmare that is to keep alive.
-It literally means that the cost of creating such a network and then the resources needed to maintain it are so out of this world that it just becomes pointless.
+It literally means that the cost of creating such a network and then the resources needed to maintain it are so out of this world that it just becomes pointless (and often it can even be more cost effective to hire an SEO agency to do whitehat link building!).
 And here is what Google is good at.
 Making some tactics pointless.
 By doing that, they no longer have to spend millions of dollars in searching and exposing such schemes.
 They don’t need the whoooarrrr publicity.
 They just need to make the tactic ineffective.
 Yes, there are some sites out there that can still offer good gains.
 But we all know they are dying quickly and sooner or later, the dangers of using such sites will render them extinct.

-Im sure that as there are still people using Comment spam and reciprocal linking (do you remember that era?) there will still be some using our leftovers in a decade.
-But in reality, for most real intent and purposes, PBNs are dead.
-Long live the…[insert next fashionable tactic]
+Im sure that as there are still people using Comment spam and reciprocal linking (do you remember that era?) there will still be some using our leftover domains in a decade.
+But in reality, for most real world intent and purposes, PBNs are dead.
+Long live the…[insert next fashionable tactic].